The abundance of dark matter haloes down to Earth mass: Results

 We begin by considering the halo mass function at $z=0$, shown in Fig.~\ref{fig:fig1}, for each of the different resolution levels (L0-L7, solid lines of different colours).
 We only include haloes containing at least 50 particles.
 We compare with the corresponding EPS prediction (dashed colour lines) based on the local overdensity and total mass of each high resolution region.
 Error bars in the halo mass function are Poisson errors measured in each mass bin; these are usually largest at the high mass end because of the small number of high-mass haloes at each resimulation level (e.g. only 18 for the largest mass bin of L0).

 It can be seen that at $z=0$, EPS gives relatively more precise predictions for the results of the simulations (within $\sim$ 20\%) at all resolution levels compared to PS (black dashed line).
 This is especially true at the higher levels (i.e., lower underdensity regions).
-ST (gray dashed line) gives the best prediction at L0 (the only at cosmic mean density), resulting in the similarity between VVV/EPS (i.e. the ratio between the simulation halo mass function and the EPS prediction) and ST/PS (i.e. the ratio between the ST and PS halo mass functions) lines for L0.
-However, the ST model is still inadequate at the higher resolution levels, which correspond to increasing underdensity.
+ST (gray dashed line) gives the best prediction at L0 (the only at cosmic mean density), resulting in the similarity between VVV/EPS (i.e. the ratio between the simulation halo mass function and the EPS prediction) and ST/PS (i.e. the ratio between the ST and PS halo mass functions, gray dashed line truncated at $50m_\mathrm{p,\ L0}$ in the bottom panel) lines for L0.

 Our results from PS and ST for L0 at $z=0$ agree with previous studies \citep[e.g.][]{Jenkins2001, Reed2003, Reed2007, Yahagi2004, Lukic2007, Pillepich2010}, suggesting that the ST model is a better approximation than PS for volumes simulated at mean density and low redshift.
 This is true even when we use $M_{200}$ rather than $M_{\mathrm{FOF}}$ as the definition of halo mass.
 For example, \citet{Reed2003} studied the halo mass function in the mass range $\sim 10^{10.2}-10^{14.2}~\mathrm{M_{\odot}}$\footnote{We convert the mass unit of the works referred in this paper from $h^{-1}\mathrm{M_\odot}$ to $\mathrm{M_\odot}$ for easy comparison. } and found that PS overpredicts the abundance by around $20\%$ when $M<10^{13.7}~\mathrm{M_{\odot}}$ at $z=0$; ST, on the other hand, performs comparatively better in the same mass range -- this is consistent with our findings that the halo mass function of L0 at the low mass end ($M \lesssim 10^{14}~\mathrm{M_\odot}$) aligns with the ST prediction and is $\sim 20\%$ lower than PS prediction.
 On the other hand, it is worth noting that while the simulated halo mass function tracks the ST prediction well at the high mass end, the PS model underpredicts the halo mass function of L0 at $M \gtrsim 5 \times 10^{14}~\mathrm{M_\odot}$.
 This is also consistent with the results of \citet{White1993, Gross1998, Governato1999, Jenkins2001, Lukic2007, Pillepich2010}.